 Making requests to paginated REST Admin API endpoints

 REST endpoints support cursor-based pagination.
-When you send a request to one of these endpoints, the response body returns the first page of results, and the response header return links to the next page and the previous page of results (if applicable).
+When you send a request to one of these endpoints, the response body returns the first page of results, and a response header returns links to the next page and the previous page of results (if applicable).
 You can use the links in the response header to iterate through the pages of results.

 Link headers use the following syntax: